LeroySBN/files_manager_v2/README.md

 # Files manager
 The objective is to build a simple platform to upload and view files.
 Some of the features include:
 * User authentication via a token
-* List all files
-* Upload a new file
+* Upload, list, and view a file/s
-* Change permission of a file
+* Change file permissions between private and public
-* View a file
-* Generate thumbnails for images
+* Generate thumbnails for images through background processing

+## Requirements
-## API Requirements
+### API Backend Requirements
 - Node version 12.x.x
 - npm version 6.x.x

-## Web Requirements
+### Web Frontend Requirements
 - Node version 18.20.5
 - npm version 10.8.2